 “Our philosophy is to develop our staff members to work coherently and with great passion for hospitality in its original sense.
 Each individual is cared for as if he or she were also a guest – crafting curating and creating great experiences for all our guests along with a great respect for nature and our communities in which we operate.”

-If you have a penchant for colonial days and are appreciative of its rich history in Thailand, just grab out Chiang Mai Travel Guide to explore the city, and if you are looking for the perfect luxurious getaway, be it with your family or romantic holiday, look no further.
+If you have a penchant for colonial days and are appreciative of its rich history in Thailand, just grab our travel guide and food guide to explore the city, and if you are looking for the perfect luxurious getaway, be it with your family or romantic holiday, look no further.

 2 Soi 1, Nawatgate Road,